-Stress is the perception that more is being demanded of you than you can comfortably handle.
-A tiny amount of stress can be beneficial, helping you take on and master a new challenge and taking you to a new level of competence.
-Too much stress, on the other hand, can affect your health, leaving you feeling drained and miserable.
+Stress is a physical or emotional reaction experienced when you encounter changes in life.
+Some stress can be beneficial, helping you take on and master a new challenge while elevating you to a new level of competence.
+Too much stress, however, can affect your mental and physical health and leave you feeling drained.

-As you may suspect, stress can contribute to relapse of drug and alcohol abuse.
-Many substances inhibit or blunt the effects of stress.
-Some substances, like cocaine, do not blunt the stress response, but activate it, along with powerful “reward centers” of the brain.
-However, once the pleasure of using the substance is gone, the stress remains until you cope with it effectively.
-Therefore, it is essential that you learn to cope with stress without drugs or alcohol, and the effort is well worthwhile.
-Here are seven healthy ways to handle stress.
+Stress can also contribute to a relapse of drug and alcohol abuse.
+Many substances can temporarily relieve the effects of stress.
+Substances like cocaine, however, activate both the stress response and the powerful “reward centers” of the brain.
+Once the pleasure of using the substance is gone, though, the stress remains until you cope with it effectively.

 1. Identify the Source of the Stress